gsirbiladze/Alertwatcher/README.md

 /rootfolser/subfolder/.../some_file_to_monitor:20:10:0:any word in here as subject for e-mail:recipient1@somemail.com,recipient2@somemail.com,recipient3@somemail.com

 #RESTRICTION WARNING
-DO NOT USE ":" INSIDE OF ANY PARAMETER.  ":" IS SEPARATOR
+DO NOT USE ":" INSIDE OF ANY PARAMETER.  ":" IS A SEPARATOR

 #Real examples :